InderJagdeo/NetworkManager/README.md

   let networkManager = NetworkManager()
 ```

-Create your URL request and call NetworkManager request method with your URL request.
+Create your URL request and call request method with your URL request.
 ```bash
   do {
       let request = try Router.all.requestURL()